 What's the meaning of the phrase 'Helter-skelter'?

-In chaotic and disorderly haste.
-Also the name of an English fairground attraction with a spiral slide.
+'Helter-skelter' means 'pell-mell; in chaotic and disorderly haste'.
+Also, a Helter-Skelter is the name of an English fairground attraction with a spiral slide.

 What's the origin of the phrase 'Helter-skelter'?